“All she does is cry.”

 My son understands that a baby cries because they don’t have words yet.
 Well, sometimes grown-ups don’t have words either.
 As we move out of childhood, of course we have more language to express our feelings.
 But we have more feelings too!
-A baby might be hungry or tired or lonely.
+A baby might be hungry or tired, lonely, or even just uncomfortable in their car seat.
 A young child experiences more feelings than a baby, for example frustration or disappointment.
 Your emotions only increase as you get older.

 So why discourage crying as something negative?
 Isn’t this an implicit suggestion that letting your emotions out is somehow bad or wrong?
 Luckily, there are ways to change this attitude.

 One way is by acknowledging that there are some benefits to having a good cry.

 Tear researcher Dr William Frey has shown that “crying is a natural way to reduce emotional stress that, left unchecked, has negative physical effects on the body.
 [These include] increasing the risk of cardiovascular disease and other stress-related disorders.”
 In fact, “85% of women and 73% of men [are] less sad and angry after crying.”